Tea Information and Descriptions

 In general, tea contains about one half the caffeine of coffee.
 This is true of black tea, green tea and Oolong tea.
 Herbal teas (tisanes) normally have no caffeine.

 Darjeeling tea comes from northwestern India in the foothills of the Himalaya mountains at elevations of about 6000 feet.
 It is perhaps the world's most sought after black tea.
 I like it best as hot tea, it has a great aroma and a brisk, flowery bouquet.
 Our Darjeeling is a large leaf OP with some tip.
-Go to Order Form
+Coffee Classics Catalog to order

 English Breakfast tea is Keemun black tea from China.
 Some